 Ge 126.
 Geomorphology.
 9 units (3-0-6); second term.
-Primarily a consideration of dynamic processes acting on the surface of the earth, and the genesis of land-forms.
+Primarily a consideration of dynamic processes acting on the surface of the earth, and the genesis of landforms.
 Instructor: Sharp.
-Offered in alternate years (1975-76).
+Not offered in 1976-77.

 Ge 130.
 Introduction to Geochemistry.
 6 units (2-0-4); first term.
-Prerequisites: Ch 1, Ma 2 abc, Ph 2 abc, Ge 1.
+Prerequisites: Ch 1, Ma 2 abc, Ph 2 abc.
 A lecture and problem course on the application of chemical principles to earth problems, involving topics in stable isotopic geochemistry.
 Instructor: Epstein.

 Ge 132.
 Chemistry of the Earth and Planets.
 9 units (3-0-6); second term.
 Prerequisite: instructor's permission.
 A critical evaluation of what is known about the chemical composition of the planetary bodies in the solar system and the processes and time scales required for evolution into their present states.
 Topics include: survey of mechanisms of nucleosynthesis; solar system elemental abundances; formation times of planetary bodies; the chemical composition and evolution of the earth and moon; speculations on the compositions of other planets; composition and origin of planetary atmospheres.
 Instructor: Burnett.
-Offered in alternate years (1974-75).
+Offered in alternate years (1976-77).

 Ge 135.
 Regional Geology of Southern California (Seminar).
 6 units (3-0-3); second term.
 Prerequisites: Ge 104 abc, Ge 105 abc or equivalent.
 Reading and discussion of selected topics in the geology of southern California and adjacent areas, with emphasis on outlining the important regional research problems.
 Instructor: Silver.
 Ge 136.
 Regional Field Geology of Southwestern United States.
 9 units (1-0-8); second or third term.
 Prerequisites: Ge 104 and Ge 105, or instructor's permission.
 At least nine days of weekend field trips into areas of southwestern United States displaying highly varied geology are involved.
-Each student is assigned the major responsibility of being the resident expert on a part of each area or for a category of geological phenomena therein on each trip.
+Each student is assigned the major responsibility of being the resident expert on a pertinent subject for each trip.
 Instructor: Sharp.

 Ge 137 ab.
 Laboratory Techniques in the Geological Sciences.
 9 units (1-4-4); second and third terms.
 Prerequisite: instructor's permission.
-A series of laboratory experiments covering the important types of laboratory measurements made in modern geological and geochemical research.
-The emphasis will be placed on understanding the physical and chemical principles on which the measurements are based.
-X-ray, mass spectrometric, and counting techniques will be treated in detail.
+A series of laboratory experiments covering X-ray, mass spectrometric, and counting techniques.
+The emphasis is placed on understanding the physical and chemical principles on which the measurements are based.
 Instructors: Patterson, Burnett, Epstein.
-Offered in alternate years (1974-75).
+Offered in alternate years (1976-77).

 Ge 150.
 The Nature and Evolution of the Earth.
 6 units (3-0-3).
 Offered by announcement only.
 Discussions at an advanced level of problems of current interest in the earth sciences.
-The course is designed to give graduate students in the geological sciences and scientists from other fields a broad sampling of data and thought concerning current problems.
 Students may enroll for any or all terms of this course without regard to sequence.
 Instructors: The staff and visitors.